btfranklin/compendiumscribe/README.md

 A Compendium is a knowledge graph with a heavy mixing in of retrieval-specialized metadata.
 A Compendium can be serialized into an XML file or a markdown file.

 Compendium Scribe builds Compendia in a way that is tailored to the specific needs of AI applications.
-The structure of a Compendium created by Compendium Scribe is relational, topic-segmented, keyword-tagged, and associated with relevant questions, allowing for easy semantic embedding of individual topics as well was fast retrieval of related topics.
+The structure of a Compendium created by Compendium Scribe is relational, topic-segmented, keyword-tagged, and associated with relevant questions, allowing for easy semantic embedding of individual concepts as well was fast retrieval of related concepts.

 Compendia are not intended to be consumed by human beings, though they may be.

 ## Compendium Structure

 A compendium is modeled in memory using a tree-like structure.
-The root node of the tree is the Domain, which has Topics and a Sumamry.
-Each topic has various nodes associated with it containing metadata and content.
+The root node of the tree is the Domain, which has Topics and a Summary.
+Topics in turn have Concept nodes, and their own Topic Summary.
+Each Concept has various nodes associated with it containing metadata and content.

 Imagined as XML, the structure of a Compendium looks like this: